 A few weeks later I held my little boy down while they marked his chubby arms with little a pen.
 They made marks to match a little grid with all the possible allergens on a paper.

 Then they started scratching those pen marks with little needles.
 As he screamed they wrapped his arm up in a paper towel and taped it.
 I was instructed that it would take about 15 minutes for the results to be available.

 He screamed and screamed, finally I opened the door and asked the nurse if this was normal.
 She told me some kids have a harder time than others.
 So I tried cuddling and rocking him and nothing seemed to help.

 My last resort, I reached into my diaper bag and pulled out a sippy cup of milk.
 This settled him, just in time.
 The nurse came back and removed the paper towel.
-She said he seem to have a reaction the one item, the milk.
-I looked down at my baby’s tear stained face and he sucked back the white poison.
+She said he seems to have a reaction to the one item, the milk.
+I looked down at my baby’s tear-stained face and he sucked back the white poison.

 The doctor diagnosed Wesley with a milk allergy and we were sent on our way.
 No instructions, no guidance, nothing.
 They never gave us a paper that told us what all the secret words like whey and casein.
 Just sent on our way to figure it out.

 I drove us to the local public health nurse clinic where I knew several of the nurses from our Healthy Baby group we attended till I went back to work.
 She called in the nutritionist and we came up with a game plan.

 Do you know what happened next?
 A few days later my clumsy crawler stood up and walked for the first time at 15 months old.

 Wesley started developing language well and at 18 months had about 15 words he used regularly.
 Then we went for our 18-month check-up and that’s when things went downhill.
 At the visit, they gave him his regularly scheduled vaccine, and that night he had a terrible fever.
 Poof!
 He stopped using the words he once did.